Aviah/one-click-django-server/README.md

     you@my-django-server$ echo "Hello Server"
 ```

-8. Edit your hosts file on dev machine, and add the django server, so you can:
+9. Add the django server to your local hosts file:
+    `you@dev-machine: sudo nano /etc/hosts`

+10. Check:
-    `you@dev-machine: ssh my-django-server``
+    `you@dev-machine: ssh my-django-server`